Autonomy-Logic/openplc-editor/.github/pull_request_template.md

 ## Issue reference

+This PR refer to #___ issue.

 ## Description of the changes proposed

-## Test Script
+## DOD checklist

-## Checklist before request a review
+- [ ] The code is complete and according to developers’ standards.

-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
+- [ ] Meet the acceptance criteria.
+- [ ] Unit tests are written and green.
+- [ ] Test coverage: __ %.
+- [ ] Integration tests are written and green.
-- [ ] Passes the ticket acceptance criteria
+- [ ] Changes were communicated and updated in the ticket description.
+- [ ] Reviewed and accepted by the Product Owner.
+- [ ] End-to-end test are successful.